PeWu/topola-viewer/README.md

 # Topola Genealogy Viewer

+View your genealogy data using an interactive chart.

 Website: https://pewu.github.io/topola-viewer

-View your genealogy data using an interactive chart.
+## Features
+* hourglass chart
+* click on a person to focus
+* open standard GEDCOM files you can export from any genealogy application
+* load from URL (just point to a GEDCOM file on the Web)
+* privacy – your files do not leave your computer
+* print the whole genealogy tree
+* export to PDF, PNG, SVG
+* side panel with details
+* permalinks when loading from URL
+* cool transition animations

+## Examples

 Here are some examples from the Web: